ankit-cpu/Contact-app/README.md

 # Contact-app
-This is a short project which is made with help of JavaScript, ReactJS, CSS .
+This is a short project which is made with help of JavaScript, ReactJS, CSS and Firebase.
+- This application is used to save contact of a person along with there email and address.
+- Address is seen on google map from the app.
+- The details are stored in google firebase.
-- This is the simple e-commerse website.
+- Frontend is developed with the help of CSS, JavaScript, React.
-- It uses API to fetch product data.